 Before granting the lease, licence or other estate, over community land the council must consider all submissions duly made to it either by delegated authority under section 377 of the LG Act granted to the General Manager, any sub-delegations available under section 378 of the LG Act granted to staff or by resolution of Council where required.
-For a proposed lease or licence term of 5 years or less, consideration can be made by Council staff in accordance with delegations under the LG Act and its regulations.
-For a proposed lease or licence term of more than 5 years and up to 21 years, consideration can be made by Council staff in accordance with delegations under the LGA Act and its regulations if there are no objections otherwise consideration will be at a meeting of Council if there are written objections received during the exhibition period.
-Consideration of a proposed lease or licence that exceeds 21 years is at a meeting of Council.
 If the term of any proposed lease or license is 5 years or more and submissions by way of objection are made during the public notice period required under sections 47 and 47A of the LG Act, Ministerial consent is required to grant the lease or license.
 Additionally, the consent of the Minister for Local Government is required to grant any lease or licence term over community land that exceeds 21 years.
 In some circumstances, Ministerial consent may be required for lesser terms.
 Seeking Ministerial consent requires a resolution of Council.